-One of FUSA’s principal projects is the Stand Up For Health Care website, which is aimed to “empower ordinary Americans with the knowledge and opportunity to become leaders in the movement for health care reform.”
-Besides hosting a blog, the project organizes petitions and letter-writing campaigns to Congress for health-care advocacy.
+During the pre-Obamacare period of national debate over what the American health care system should look like, FUSA launched a “Stand Up For Health Care” website to “empower ordinary Americans with the knowledge and opportunity to become leaders in the movement for health care reform.”
+This project featured, among other things, a blog, petitions, and a series of letter-writing campaigns seeking to influence Members of Congress.

 With the passage of Obamacare in March 2010, FUSA executive director Ron Pollack told the Washington Post: “I’m not worried about the bill.
 It has its imperfections and there are things we can build on in the future.
 The immediate concern is implementation. […] It’s implementation that will translate this bill into real health-care reform.”

 In an effort to “ensure that everyone who is eligible for coverage [under Obamacare] enrolls to get the care they need,” FUSA dispatches enrollment teams whose members help to train the in-person consumer helpers (called “navigators” and “assisters”) who help consumers apply for health coverage.

 When Obamacare proved to be highly unpopular with Americans throughout 2010, FUSA partnered with the Obama administration to try to rehabilitate the legislation's public image.
 Anita Dunn, Obama’s former communications director, and Andrew Grossman, a top Democratic strategist who coordinated grassroots efforts on behalf of health-care reform in 2009, collaborated to build a five-year public-relations campaign consisting of “road shows” designed to provide federal officials with an advocacy platform through which they could promote the new law.
 Pollack candidly acknowledged that these events were “intended to be media-centric.”